WohooWahoo/CKFarmWeather/README.md

 # CKFarmWeather
-Weather app for the Chicken Farm here in Mandeville, LA
+Weather app using the OpenWeatherAPI for the Chicken Farm here in Mandeville, LA